 Retirement Patterns of Couples in Europe

 In this paper we study the retirement patterns of couples in a multi-country setting using data from the Survey of Health, Aging and Retirement in Europe.
-In particular we test whether women's (men's) transitions out of the labor force are directly related to the actual realization of their husbands' (wives') transition, using the institutional variation in country-specific early and full statutory retirement ages to instrument the latter.
-Exploiting the discontinuities in retirement behavior across countries, we find a significative joint retirement effect for women of 21 percentage points.
-For men, the estimated effect is insignificant.
+In particular we test whether women’s (men’s) transitions out of the labor force are directly related to the actual realization of their husbands’ (wives’) transition, using the institutional variation in country-specific early and full statutory retirement ages to instrument the latter.
+Exploiting the discontinuities in retirement behavior across countries, we find a significative joint retirement effect, especially for women, of around 16 to 18 percentage points.
+For men, we find a similar but less precise effect.
 Our empirical strategy allows us to give a causal interpretation to the effect we estimate.
 In addition, this effect has important implications for policy analysis.

 JEL Classification: J26, D10, C21